-Two years after Singapore, Kim vows to boost North Korea’s nuclear deterrent
+Two years after Trump summit, Kim vows to boost North Korea’s nuclear deterrent

 “The intention in Washington for pondering such a move may be to pressure Russia and China to improve arms control commitments and enforcement,” he wrote in an email.
 “But not only might this tack encourage more nuclear risk-taking by those countries, it could provide Pyongyang an excuse for its next provocation.”

-The KCNA report said the Military Commission also decided to implement “crucial measures for considerably increasing the firepower strike ability of the artillery pieces of the Korean People’s Army.”
+The Korea Central News Agency said the military commission also decided to implement “crucial measures for considerably increasing the firepower strike ability of the artillery pieces of the Korean People’s Army.”